 DAY 7: SEARCHING FOR THE ETERNAL SPRING

-Today we are allowing you to sleep till 8am and after having typical Catalan breakfast we will tack our horses up for the last time.
+Wake up at 8am and after having typical Catalan breakfast we will tack our horses up for the last time.
 We will then fetch the cattle and lead the herd towards the Rocabruna road continuing from there to a village called Font-Rubí.
 We will begin our last descent down through the Coll Pregon until we reach the village of Camprodon, which we will cross as the cattle path still passes directly through the middle of the village.
 Regional and tourist people are waiting for us... our arrival is spectacular!

 Then we will take the road to Setcases and make our last stop at the Moixa farm of Llanars where we will leave the cattle and the horses, marking the end of our cattle herding trek.
 Once we have had some lunch we will dedicate the afternoon to a nice rewarding rest at the Hotel Camprodon.